Streaked spinefoot: Description

 The streaked spinefoot has a laterally compressed body which has a depth that is just under half its standard length.
 The head is relatively small for a deep-bodied rabbitfish and has a slight indentation above the eyes.
 The front nostril has a small triangular flap which extends back half of the distance between the front and rear nostrils.
 There is a forward pointing spine in front of the dorsal fin which is imbedded in the nape.
 Like all rabbitfishes, the dorsal fin has 13 spines and 10 soft rays while the anal fin has 7 spines and 9 soft rays.
 The caudal fin is emarginate.
 This species attains a maximum total length of 53 cm, although 30 cm is more typical.
 The overall colour is grey, fading to whitish on the lower body but the cheeks and lips are yellow.
-The are a large number of small white spots on the head and upper body, irregular sinuous stripes on the mid to lower flanks and a blackish area covering the majority of the caudal fin.
+There are a large number of small white spots on the head and upper body, irregular sinuous stripes on the mid to lower flanks and a blackish area covering the majority of the caudal fin.
 The dorsal, anal, and pelvic fins have golden coloured spines and rays while their membranes may be dusky or golden and the pectoral fins are golden hyaline.